R Programming Language

 - print()This function name is in the lower case and it should be executed as such and a command such as Print() will give an error of function not found.

-- View() function require the first letter to be in the upper case
+- View() function requires the first letter to be in the upper case

 - If we create objects with the same name but in different cases then those objects are considered separate i.e. city and City will be considered as two different objects.